 At this moment the elected seats of the National Council mainly go to the RND (about 83.3 percent), FLN (10.4 percent), FFS (Front of Socialist Forces 4.1 percent) and Hamas/HMS/MSP (Movement for a Peaceful Society 2.1 percent).
 The last election of the National Council took place in December 2003.

 The president of the National Council is Adbelkader Bensalah.
-Women represent 5.5 percent of the total members of the Council.
 The National Council is a legislative branch and must approve any law approved by the National Assembly with a three-quarters majority.

 On the 4th of May 2017 parliamentary elections for Algeria’s 462-seat National Assembly took place.
 The National Liberation Front (FNL), party of current President Abdelaziz Bouteflika, won 164 seats, a loss of 44 seats compared to the previous elections.
 It’s government coalition partner, the National Democratic Rally (RDN), won 97 seats, 29 more than in the previous election.
 The current coalition will thus retains its majority.